SymTFTs for Continuous non-Abelian Symmetries: Introduction and motivation

 \section{Introduction and motivation}

-In recent years our understanding of symmetries of quantum field theories (QFTs) has undergone a revolution based on the idea that symmetries are encoded in topological subsectors of the spectrum of QFT operators \cite{Gaiotto:2014kfa}.
+Symmetries provide essential underpinnings of our understanding of quantum systems.
+Remarkably, in recent years the very notion of symmetries in quantum field theory (QFT) has undergone a revolution, based on the idea that symmetries are encoded in topological subsectors of the spectrum of QFT operators \cite{Gaiotto:2014kfa}.
 While ordinary symmetries are described by groups, symmetries characterized by topological operators have a higher structure that generalizes the notion of group multiplication, believed to be inscribed in a \textit{symmetry (higher) category} (see e.g.~\cite{Cordova:2022ruw,McGreevy:2022oyu,Gomes:2023ahz,Schafer-Nameki:2023jdn,Brennan:2023mmt,Bhardwaj:2023kri,Shao:2023gho,Carqueville:2023jhb} for recent reviews).

+Building on the case of \emph{finite} generalized symmetries, a compelling picture has emerged: the symmetries of a $d$-dimensional QFT $\mathbf T$ are encoded in an auxiliary topological bulk-boundary system in $d+1$ dimensions.
+This is known as the \textit{topological symmetry theory} construction (or \textit{SymTFT} for short) \cite{Ji:2019jhk,Gaiotto:2020iye,Apruzzi:2021nmk,Freed:2022qnc} (see also \cite{Gukov:2020btk,DelZotto:2022ras,Bashmakov:2022jtl,Kaidi:2022cpf,Bashmakov:2022uek,Kaidi:2023maf,Chen:2023qnv,Bashmakov:2023kwo,Antinucci:2022cdi,Bhardwaj:2023ayw,Bartsch:2023wvv,Sun:2023xxv,Cordova:2023bja,Antinucci:2023ezl,Bhardwaj:2023fca,Bhardwaj:2023idu,Bhardwaj:2023bbf}).
+The SymTFT picture provides a powerful unifying framework that encompasses several crucial aspects of the physics of symmetries, including: action on charged objects and structure of multiplets; anomalies and 't Hooft anomaly matching; organization of gapped and gapless phases.
+These considerations provide strong motivation to pursue the SymTFT program beyond finite symmetries.
+In this work, we aim at extending this program to ordinary continuous non-Abelian symmetries, with the goal of paving the way to exploring non-finite generalized symmetries.
+This is a key result towards the understanding of the most general symmetry structures of QFTs.

-A very convenient way to characterise generalized \textit{finite} symmetries of a $d$-dimensional QFT, denoted $\mathbf{T}$, is given by the \textit{topological symmetry theory} construction (or \textit{SymTFT} for short) \cite{Ji:2019jhk,Gaiotto:2020iye,Apruzzi:2021nmk,Freed:2022qnc} (see also \cite{Gukov:2020btk, DelZotto:2022ras, Bashmakov:2022jtl, Kaidi:2022cpf, Bashmakov:2022uek, Kaidi:2023maf, Chen:2023qnv, Bashmakov:2023kwo, Antinucci:2022cdi, Bhardwaj:2023ayw, Sun:2023xxv, Cordova:2023bja, Antinucci:2023ezl, Bhardwaj:2023fca, Bhardwaj:2023idu, Bhardwaj:2023bbf}).
-The construction is based on four ingredients: (1) a $d$-dimensional field theory $\widehat{\mathbf{T}}$ defined relative to (2) a bulk $d+1$ topological field theory $\mathbf{S}$, together with (3) a topological gapped $d$-dimensional boundary condition for $\mathbf{S}$, that we denote $\mathbf{B}$ such that there is (4) an isomorphism of field theories
+The SymTFT construction is based on four ingredients: (1) a $d$-dimensional field theory $\widehat{\mathbf{T}}$ defined relative to (2) a bulk $d+1$ topological field theory $\mathbf{S}$, together with (3) a topological gapped $d$-dimensional boundary condition for $\mathbf{S}$, that we denote $\mathbf{B}$ such that there is (4) an isomorphism of field theories